remas565/Data-and-Task-Design-Brief-AI4203-Mini-Project-1/README.md

 2. **Token Embedding**

-   * Each token is mapped into a dense vector using:
+   * Each token is mapped into a dense vector:

    ```
    nn.Embedding(vocab_size, d_model)